ArcanaFramework/arcana/docs/source/data_model.rst

 statistics that are analysed across the combination of group and time-points from a data tree organised by group> subject> session.

-which should be set to a sub-class of :class:`.DataDimensions` enum.
+which should be set to a sub-class of :class:`.DataSpace` enum.
 By default, Arcana will assume :class:`.medicalimaging.ClinicalTrial` is applicable, which is able to represents the typical structure of a longintudinal medicalimaging trial with multiple groups, subjects and sessions at different time-points (noting that a dataset can singletons nodes along a dimension, e.g. a single group or time-point).

 Base class for all "data dimensions" enums.
-DataDimensions enums specify the relationships between nodes of a dataset.
+DataSpace enums specify the relationships between nodes of a dataset.

 For example in imaging studies, scannings sessions are typically organised